 Herriman City is a member of the Salt Lake County Stormwater Coalition.
 Meetings are generally held on the third Wednesday of each month.
 The coalition consists of various local agencies whose purpose is reducing the load of pollutants entering storm drains and receiving water bodies by promoting good behavior to protect stormwater quality.
 The Coalition produces media ads for radio, television, movie theaters, and online which promote the protection of stormwater quality.
 The Coalition also sponsors an annual Water Quality Fair where elementary school students, teachers and chaperones attend and learn about stormwater quality through various displays at the event.
-As a result of the pandemic in 2020, the Coalition has also put together curriculum, educational trainings, and resources for teachers to teachers to teach stormwater stewardship either in class or virtually.
-In 2021 the coalition hosted a virtual water quality fair that allowed 6th graders to learn from professionals through prerecorded presentations and hands on activities with materials readily available.
-Whether the Water Quality Fair returns to in person or remains virtual, Herriman City will support the efforts and encourage teachers to participate.
+The Coalition consistently provides resources and opportunities to participate in educational competitions or and trainings.
+Herriman City will support and collaborate in these efforts